yuchiaol/TNH_Index_Generate/README.md

 # TNH_Index_Generate
-NCL file for generating TNH index
+NCL file for generating TNH index.
+This repository is used for sharing TNH index.